MIT-Scioly/MIT-Scioly.github.io/tournament-policies.md

 ## Arbitration/Appeal

-Arbitration can be conducted if a competitor or coach feels that an event was not run in accordance with the rules.
+Arbitration can be conducted if a competitor or coach feels that an event was not run in accordance with the National Tournament rules.
 Please observe the following notes about arbitration.

 -   Should you choose to arbitrate an event, first inform the Event Supervisor(s) so that they can note the details of what happened.
 -   Bring your complaint to the tournament HQ (Room 10-105) where the Arbitration Committee will be.
 You will be asked to write down a description of your dispute as well as the particular rule(s) you believe were violated.